MostlyAdequate/mostly-adequate-guide/FAQ.md

 > see [#176]

 The book is written in its own style which contributes to make it consistent as a whole.
-If you're not familiar with English, see it as a good training.
+If you're not familiar with English, see it as good training.
 Nevertheless, should you need help to understand the meaning sometimes, there are now [several translations](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/TRANSLATIONS.md) available that could probably help you.